jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

     country.</p><p><strong>The Generalist must have solid knowledge of oral pathology, radiology, periodontics and gnatology</strong> to be able to detect the presence of lesions or diseases in the tongue, gums, soft tissues and temporomandibular joints.
-He must also be an expert in RESTORATIVE DENTISTRY, since <strong>he is usually the one who does the cavitary preparations necessary for the treatment of Dental Caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy
+He must also be an expert in OPERATIVE DENTISTRY, since <strong>he is usually the one who does the cavitary preparations necessary for the treatment of Dental Caries</strong>, applying conservative designs and trying to preserve pulp vitality at all times, to finally; return to the organ its usual anatomy